learnable-content/esteban-hererra-screencast/README.md

-# Outgoing Webhooks vs Slash Commands
+# Slack Apps and Beepboop

-This Slackbot shows how to use outgoing webhooks and Slash Commands with BotKit.
-It belongs to the fourth part of a series of tutorials about Slackbots.
+This Slackbot is ready to be deployed in [Beepboop](https://beepboophq.com) as a Slack App.
+It belongs to the fifth part of a series of tutorials about Slackbots.

 You can follow the [tutorial](http://sitepoint.com) to build this application or jump straight to the code.